Actual Case #1

 Due to the high frequency of insurance fraud, insurers cannot hope to investigate every single claim that they may have their suspicions about.
 At the same time, they are legally obligated to process claims in a timely manner.
 Therefore, insurance companies use computer-based algorithms to "red flag" the claims they consider most likely to be fraudulent.
 They then proceed to vigorously investigate and prosecute these flagged claims.

 While the practical reasons for the "red flag system" are understandable, the fact is that this system leads to many innocent persons being prosecuted for insurance fraud.
 A computer cannot truly determine your guilt or innocence by processing an algorithm.
 We at the Law Offices of Jeff Voll know how to refute false allegations of fraud created by insurer's red-flagging procedures.

 Skilled Insurance Fraud Defense

-At Jeff Voll, we have a formidable team of experts who successfully defeat allegations of insurance fraud day in and day out.
-Our fraud specialist knows how to counter the arguments of prosecutors because he used to be a prosecutor in a state anti-fraud agency.
+At the Law Offices of Jeff Voll, we have a formidable team of defense lawyers who successfully defeat allegations of insurance fraud day in and day out.
+Our attorneys know how to counter the arguments of prosecutors because we zealously represent clients daily in court.
 We also have top investigators and researchers who can contribute to winning your case.
 Using an experienced insurance fraud defense attorney could mean the difference between a quick dismissal and a long prison sentence.
 Contact us today at 323-467-6400, and we can build a defense strategy that will result in the best possible outcome for your case.